vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/_index.md

 +++

-Translated into English with Introduction and Notes by M. R. Rajagopala Ayyangar, M. A. (Formerly of the Madras Educational Service)
+Translated into English with Introduction and Notes by M. R. Rajagopala Ayyaṅgār, M. A. (Formerly of the Madras Educational Service)
 Published by: Agnihothram Rāmanuja Thathachariar,
 Kumbakonam.